picandocodigo/useragent-spy/readme.txt

     * Published under GPLv3.

 == Release Notes ==

+0.5.1
+* Added Google Chrome (the day of its release!)

 0.5
 * Option to show complete useragent string.
 * Went back to useragent_spy_custom() for custom display.